-COCONet data flows via the EarthScope - Plate Boundary Observatory (PBO) data management system and is available via the Web-accessible UNAVCO GPS data archive.
+COCONet data flows via the EarthScope - Plate Boundary Observatory (PBO) data management system and is available from the UNAVCO GPS data archive.
 Low-latency data telemetry is via cellular modem or through VSAT satellite communications to the PBO Network Operations Center in Boulder, Colorado.
 These data are processed into derived geodetic products, including combined GPS station position and velocity estimates, simplified position time series and velocity field estimates in multiple formats, at the existing GAGE Analysis Centers at Central Washington University and New Mexico Tech and the Analysis Center Coordinator at MIT.

 Please visit the COCONet homepage, hosted by UNAVCO, for more information.